Azure/deploy-to-aks/README.md

-# Deploy action for Azure Kubernetes Cluster
+# Deploy action for Azure Kubernetes Service

-This action can be used to deploy manifests to Azure Kubernetes clusters.
+This action is dedicated to deploying workloads to Azure Kubernetes Service.
+A single action to take care of all the tasks required to deploy to AKS.

-There are three different sections of this action:
+There are three parts to this action-
-- **Kubernetes set context:**
+- **Setting the Kubernetes Context**
-   This part of action is used to set cluster context before creating secret and deploying to Azure kubernetes cluster so that kubectl commands can be used subsequently in the action.
+  This part of the action is used to set the cluster context required for creating secrets and deploying.
+Subsequent actions/scripts in the workflow can leverage this to run any `kubectl` commands.

   There are two approaches for specifying the deployment target:
   - Kubeconfig file provided as input to the action
   - Service account approach where the secret associated with the service account is provided as input to the action

-  If inputs related to both these approaches are provided, kubeconfig approach related inputs are given precedence.
+  If inputs related to both these approaches are provided, the kubeconfig approach related inputs are given precedence.
-- **Kubernetes create secret **(Optional)**:**
+- **Create a Kubernetes secret (Optional)**
-  This part of the action will create a [generic secret or docker-registry secret](https://kubernetes.io/docs/concepts/configuration/secret/) in Kubernetes cluster.
-This part is optional and only to be used when creating new secret.
+  This part of the action will create a [generic secret or docker-registry secret](https://kubernetes.io/docs/concepts/configuration/secret/) in the Kubernetes cluster.
+This is optional and only needs to be used when creating a new secret.

-  The secret will be created in the cluster context which was set earlier in the workflow and will be used to pull images from registry.
+  The secret will be created in the cluster for which the context was set and can be used to pull images from a registry.

   **Note:** This action can create only one secret.
-For using multiple secrets in deployment please use [k8s-create-secret](https://github.com/Azure/k8s-create-secret) action seperately.
+For using multiple secrets in the deployment, please use the [k8s-create-secret](https://github.com/Azure/k8s-create-secret) action seperately.
-- **Deploy to Azure Kubernetes Cluster:**
+- **Deployment Configuration**
-  This part of the action is used to deploy manifests to Azure Kubernetes clusters.
+  This part of the action is used to deploy manifests to Azure Kubernetes Service clusters.
+Other configuration options such as `kubectl` version, strategy and image name overrides can also be provided.
+Please check the inputs for more details.

- If you are looking to automate your workflows to deploy to [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/), consider using [`Azure/webapps-deploy`](https://github.com/Azure/webapps-deploy) action.

 ## Action inputs
-Refer to the action detail file for details about all the inputs https://github.com/Azure/deploy-to-aks/blob/releases/preview/Action_inputs.md
+For a detailed description on all the action inputs and configurations, please refer to the [action inputs doc](https://github.com/Azure/deploy-to-aks/blob/master/Action_inputs.md).

-## Example usage
+## Sample usage
-### Kubeconfig approach to set context and creating docker-registry secret
+### Kubeconfig approach to set context and creating a docker-registry secret

 ```yaml
 - uses: azure/deploy-to-aks@v1